floalex/buildingapplicationsMVC/musicstore/express-backbone-projectsetup.md

     - Be sure to export the router at the end of the file
   - Create a get route for "/albums/new" and render the "new" view.
     - `router.get("/albums/new", function(req, res) { res.render("new")})`
-    - Include the albums route in "app.js"
+    - Include the albums route in "app.js"(will clean up in "all.js" next)
       - `app.use('/', albums);`
       - `var albums = require('./routes/albums');`
 * Create styles for the form.
   - Set form inputs to be 100% width and set their box-sizing to border-box.
   - This ensures that they adjust to fit the width of the form element.

-* Add an albums route for post to "/albums".
+* Add an albums route for post to "/albums"
-  - Read in req.body as the album data.
+  - Create "all.js" in "routes" file, and put the routes there
+    - Include express, router, path, etc. in "index.js"
+    - Require each path file list
+    - Just require "all" in "app.js"
   - Clear out the existing JSON data in the albums.json file.
 Save the data to a different file.
 It can be useful as source for sample starting data.
   - Convert the albums array to be a data property on a parent object.
 Add a